T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - Battery level - Battery charge level in percent - "From" color for full battery, "To" color for completely drained.
 - Max.
 Fan RPM - Highest fan RPM (in percent of maximum) across all system fans.
 This indicator will only works if "Fan control" is enabled in "Settings".
 - Power consumption - Current system power drain level.
 This indicator will only works if "BIOS sensors" enabled at "Settings".
+- Power Mode - if fan control enabled, it will reflect current active Power Mode (thermal profile).
+First color is always manual mode, second is G-mode if present, or higher mode in list if not present.

 You can use "Trigger level" slider to define value of no reaction - for example, for temperature it's nice to set it to the room temperature - only heat above it will change color.
 For gauge-enabled zones, performance effect acts as a peak indicator - lights below current value marked as "To" color, lights above as "From", active lights (fits value) use mixed color in between.